 M. Graham & Co Artists’ Gouache

-Some of their colors like cobalt blue became extremely stiff and almost crumbly.
-Ivory black was more difficult to rewet after a few days.
+Their ivory black was more difficult to rewet after a few days.
 But some of their colors like Naphthol Red and Azo Yellow stayed moist much longer.
 I only have their ‘primary mixing set’ so my choices were limited.

 Schmincke Horadam Gouache